 To change the partition file system, clickand select file system type in the list.

 SUSE Linux Enterprise Server supports several types of file systems.
-Btrfs is the Linux file system of choice because of its advanced features.
+Btrfs is the Linux file system of choice for the root partition because of its advanced features.
 It supports copy-on-write functionality, creating snapshots, multi-device spanning, subvolumes, and other useful techniques.
-ReiserFS, JFS, XFS, and Ext3 are journaling file systems.
-These file systems are able to restore the system very quickly after a system crash, utilizing write processes logged during the operation.
+XFS, Ext3 and JFS are journaling file systems.
+These file systems can restore the system very quickly after a system crash, using write processes logged during the operation.
 Ext2 is not a journaling file system, but it is adequate for smaller partitions because it does not require much disk space for management.

 Swap is a special format that allows the partition to be used as a virtual memory.
 Create a swap partition of at least 256 MB.
 However, if you use up your swap space, consider adding more memory to your system instead of adding more swap space.